Beijzum/2800-202410-DTC04/documentation/gameDoc.md

 **Matchmaking** - Implement automatic matchmaking so that the ease of play is improve.

 **Unlockables** - Add unlockables such as new random pseudonyms, random icons, and pre-game titles/achievements that is unlocked based on account win/loss rates.

+**Most Funny Answers** - Add a counter for people who write the funniest prompt into database, show it on the leader board.